 Leave your stock at home and ask your birth partner to collect it once your baby is here.
 Your baby may latch on straight away and then you can save your harvest for later.

-It can be normal not to produce any colostrum before your baby arrives so don’t worry if this is the case for you as it is not a reflection on your future milk supply.
+It is also normal not to produce any colostrum before your baby arrives so don’t worry if this is the case for you as it is not a reflection on your future breast milk supply.

 Get ready for the arrival of your baby and learn more about colostrum harvesting by attending our Infant Feeding antenatal class.